 In May 2017, we entered into an acquisition agreement to acquire a 51% equity interest of the project.
 Zhongshan Skyfame Rainbow is located on Cui Sha Road, Zhongshan, Guangdong Province and is comprised of residential and ancillary commercial properties.
-This project was completed in 2020 and has a total planned GFA of approximately 105,000 sq.m.
+This project was completed in 2018 and has a total planned GFA of approximately 105,000 sq.m.
 We obtained the land use rights certificate for this project in May 2018.
 We launched the first phase of pre-sale in September 2018.
-As of June 30, 2020, an aggregate saleable GFA of approximately 57,000 sq.m. has been delivered to our customers.
+We target to complete the project construction in 2020.